learn-co-students/chicago-web-102620/intro-siniatra-mvc/lesson.md

     end
 ```

-uh oh, we don't seem to be hitting our put resource!
+uh oh, we don"t seem to be hitting our put resource!
 Actually http only allows get and post requests... what will we do?

 we need to add a hidden input to tell sinatra we actually want to update

-- we use input type `hidden` because this element is not intended for the user, it's intended only for our server
+- we use input type `hidden` because this element is not intended for the user, it"s intended only for our server
 - sinatra expects an attribute with the key `_method` for overriding HTTP actions
 - the value `put` tells sinatra the action we want to override with